 Are you a Temporary Residence such as Student/Working Permit Holder and looking to file your personal tax return?
-We have provided individual tax return service to people with different residential/citizenship status including International Students, Foreign worker, Foreign Residence, Refuges etc. Therefore, we decided to prepare this article with the intention of providing Temporary Residence with the guidance of individual tax return.
+We have provided individual tax return service to people with different residential/citizenship statuses including International Students, Foreign workers, Foreign Residences, Refugees etc. Therefore, we decided to prepare this article with the intention of providing Temporary Residence with the guidance of individual tax return.

 Are you eligible to file your individual tax return as Temporary Residence?

 Only “Canadian Residence” are eligible to fill tax return, however, the “Canadian Residence” for tax purpose is uniquely defined by Canadian Revenue Agency (CRA) which is not based on Citizenship.
 This means even if your current citizenship status is under the study permit, work permit or refuges, you are still eligible to file the personal tax return.
 Generally, you are deemed to be a Canadian Residence for tax purpose if you stayed in Canada for more than 183 days.